-The westward expansion culminates in Mauretania by ca. 3500 BP (Vernet 1993).
-To identify this with the primary expansion of Berber languages (Blench 2001) is to fail to take into account the closeness of Berber lects, as demonstrated in Galand (1970-1971) and Willms (1980).
+To identify pastoralism with the primary expansion of Berber languages does not take into account the closeness of Berber lects, as demonstrated in Galand (1970-1971) and Willms (1980).
 Berber is hardly more than a dialect chain, with less diversity than, say the Romance languages.
-The period of >4000 years this model attributes to proto-Berber corresponds to well-dated language families such as Bantu and proto-Malayo-Polynesian, which respectively include 600 and 1000+ languages (Ethnologue 2009).
+The period of >4000 years the pastoral model attributes to proto-Berber corresponds to well-dated language families such as Bantu and proto-Malayo-Polynesian, which respectively include 600 and 1000+ languages (Ethnologue 2013).
 Berber would then be extremely anomalous to say the least.
 To explain this mismatch between archaeology and language, there are essentially three possibilities;